bosgithub/Distance_Between_Two_Points/README.md

 <br>

-#### 1.1 Where is Euclidean distance used?
+#### 1.2 Where is Euclidean distance used?
-As we can see from the formulea, Euclidean distance gives a sphereically symmetric  straight line distance measure from the point of reference to any other point of interest.
+As we can see from the formulae, Euclidean distance gives a sphereically symmetric  straight line distance measure from the point of reference to any other point of interest.
 This is used in KNN as well as K means in terms for clustering a neighborhood of a reference, classifying the cluster as the same class.